 Each pre-defined report contains unique content focused on a specific purpose.
 Each report contains tabular and/or map-based results.
 You can configure any report to schedule the report delivery (daily, weekly, monthly) or run reports on demand; confine the report to a pre-defined region with Zones (geofencing), export reports as PDF, Excel or KML files, and output reports for printing.

-As the initial release of ALMS ARA is focused on vehicle telemetry reporting, there are a number of hardware and software requirements you must have in place before you can use ALMS ARA features.
+As the initial release of AMR is focused on vehicle telemetry reporting, there are a number of hardware and software requirements you must have in place before you can use AMR features.

-ALMS ARA will report vehicle data for AirLink gateways or routers connected to a vehicle.
-This includes GX450 gateways connected using a B&B OBD-II scanner, or MP70 routers with vehicle telemetry features enabled and connected directly to a vehicle’s OBD-II or J1939 port.
+AMR reports vehicle data for AirLink gateways or routers connected to a vehicle.
+This includes GX450 gateways connected using a B&B OBD-II scanner, or MP70, LX60 or XR Series routers with vehicle telemetry features enabled and connected directly to a vehicle’s OBD-II or J1939 port.

-The MP70 and LX60 routers, with their vehicle telemetry capability and inertial sensors, support all features of ALMS ARA.
+The AirLink MP70 router, with its vehicle telemetry capability and inertial sensors, supports all features of AMR.

 Not all LX60 models support vehicle telemetry.
-Ensure that you have a CANbus-enabled LX60 before configuring vehicle telemetry and ALMS ARA.
+Ensure that your LX60 supports Wi-Fi and GNSS and Telemetry before configuring vehicle telemetry and AMR.

-Driver behavior reports require inertial sensors on the gateway or router (supported by the MP70 and LX60), and will not be reported on an AirLink GX450 or other device.
+Driver behavior reports require inertial sensors on the router (as supported on the MP70), and will not be reported on an AirLink GX450 or LX60.

 In ALEOS, you must also enable:

-The GX450 gateway supports some features of ALMS ARA.
+The GX450 gateway supports some features of AMR.
 The gateway must be connected to the vehicle using a B&B OBD-II scanner and Vehicle Telemetry Kit, as described in the AirLink Vehicle Telemetry User Guide (AVTA 1.1.1 or later).

 Connect the GX450 ignition line (white wire on the power connector) to the vehicle ignition and connect the router to the vehicle bus as described in the GX450 Hardware User Guide.